internIITG/Intern-Experience-2022/Intuit/Dhruvesh Bhure.md

 ## Company specific Tips/Some resources
 - Be honest
 - Answering questions rapidly may help, if you don't know then just say that you dont know rather than trying it wrong.
+(For theoretical Questions only)
-- They look at your attitude.
+- They look at your attitude and how you approach the problem.